 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call; nothing for each home visit by nurses and health aides.
+This includes all necessary office visits; you pay a \$5 office visit copayment per visit, but no additional copayment for laboratory tests and X-rays.
+Within the service area, house calls will not be provided unless provided as part of the home health services benefit if in the judgement of the Plan doctor such care is necessary and appropriate; you pay nothing for home health benefits.